open-edge-insights/video-custom-udfs/README.md

 * Every UDF can be versioned independently as they are represented by its own container.
 * A reduced size of UDF container will reduce the network overhaul while transferring the images from REGISTRY to target system.

-As per this approach an UDF or a chain of UDFs should be compiled and run as a separate EIS container.
-A video streaming pipeline contains two important components among all i.e. ingestion and analytics and in EIS user adds UDFs as pre-processing, post-processing or analytics Algo, hence these UDF containers need to ne inherited from VI and VA container.
+As per this approach an UDF or a chain of UDFs should be compiled and run as a separate EII container.
+A video streaming pipeline contains two important components among all i.e. ingestion and analytics and in EII user adds UDFs as pre-processing, post-processing or analytics Algo, hence these UDF containers need to ne inherited from VI and VA container.

 # **UDF Container Directory Layout**
 1. A native(c++) & python UDF container source base looks as below, though it can look different based on use-case.